Last Updated on 27 August 2024 by Cycloscope

 15. Tusan Beach

-Tusan Beach is an hidden gem of the Miri province, a place still unknown to most guidebooks and therefore ignored by the tourist, not even all the people of Miri know about it.
+Tusan Beach is a hidden gem of the Miri province, a place still unknown to most guidebooks and therefore ignored by tourists, not even all the people of Miri know about it.
 And yet it is an incredible place, maybe the best thing to see around here.

-Tusan beach is a stretch of golden sand, lined at its back by a spectacular tuff cliff, forming some astounding natural features.
-Moreover a rare phenomenon can be witnessed here, although unfortunately we missed it.
-During the nigh a blue luminescence appears in the water, a marvelous azure glowing caused by certain algae called ‘Dinoflagellates’ (according to the Borneo Post).
-Book a cheap tour to Tusan Beach here!
+Tusan Beach is a stretch of golden sand, lined at its back by a spectacular tuff cliff, forming some astounding natural features.
+Moreover, a rare phenomenon can be witnessed here, although we missed it.
+During the night, a blue luminescence appears in the water, a marvelous azure glowing caused by certain algae called โDinoflagellatesโ (according to the Borneo Post).

 16. Niah Caves National Park

-Human remaining found here have been esteemed 40.000 years old and one of the cave features paintings from the iron-age (almost completely faded).
-In recent years the importance of the cave for the local economy is tied to the collection of birds nest (a delicacy especially appreciated by Chinese people) and guano.
+Human remains found here have been esteemed 40.000 years old and one of the cave features paintings from the Iron Age (almost completely faded).
+In recent years the importance of the cave for the local economy is tied to the collection of birds-nest (a delicacy especially appreciated by Chinese people) and guano.

-The Great Cave, which really is impressive, has one of the world’s largest cave entrances.
-Inside the park is also an Iban village (Iban are one of the main ethnic group of Borneo Natives), where is possible to visit the longhouses and glance into the local culture.
+The Great Cave, which really is impressive, has one of the worldโs largest cave entrances.
+Inside the park is also an Iban village (Iban are one of the main ethnic groups of Borneo Natives), where is possible to visit the longhouses and glance into the local culture.

 17. Visit the Sungai Asap resettlement area